MS Mediterranean Sky: Ellerman Lines career (1953–1971)

 A fire broke out in an electrician's cabin while the ship was docked in South-West India Dock, London, on 23 May 1954.
 The fire was contained to the cabin and quickly extinguished.
-On 8 February 1955, Princess Marie Louise of Schleswig-Holstein, daughter of Queen Victoria, sailed upon City of York for a ten-week voyage to South Africa and back.
+On 8 February 1955, Princess Marie Louise of Schleswig-Holstein, grand-daughter of Queen Victoria, sailed upon City of York for a ten-week voyage to South Africa and back.
 At the age of 82, she used the voyage to work on her autobiography.
 During the voyage, the princess was received on board at every port of call by local dignitaries, and went ashore to return calls and attend parties.

-On a voyage to Plymouth in November 1956, Hedley Davidson, the ship's Third engineer, disappeared overboard after departing the engine room.
+On a voyage to Plymouth in November 1956, Hedley Davidson, the ship's third engineer, disappeared overboard after departing the engine room.
 The ship and her crew searched for him for five hours but he could not be located.

 Forresbank rescue

 On 9 November 1958, City of York discovered the Glasgow cargo ship Forresbank ablaze after an engine fire engulfed the ship, 18 mi off of the Pondoland Coast.
 The ship was discovered around 9 AM, and had been burning since around 2 AM.
 Captain T. Speakman maneuvered the ship to pick up the first lifeboat, which contained Indian sailors.
 A second lifeboat — which had drifted south — sent off flares to attract City of York to its location.
 A third lifeboat was located to the stern of Forresbank, while three men were seen on the stern.

 Several officers rescued from the burning ship insisted on returning to pick up the three stranded shipmates via a motorboat.
 Captain Simmonds of Forresbank returned to the ship with 15 of his crew, when he had thought the fire had died down enough.
 The party split up, with half going forward, and the other going aft.
 While they were on board, an explosion emanated from the engine room, sending flames through the corridors.
 Simmonds ordered the men back to the lifeboat, but they were separated and three men were unable to escape due to the flames.
 The rescue party was unable to reach the trio on the stern, and whom were prevented from jumping to the lifeboat below due to circling sharks.
 Forresbank drifted until ship ran aground south of Durban.
 An inquest was opened into the cause of her wreck.
 The salvage rights were awarded to a company based out of Johannesburg by Lloyds for £2,000.
 In 1960, a number of exacerbating components were identified by the Court of Inquiry but not the cause of the fire.

 During the night of 7 October 1959, 200 tons of the ship's cargo, consisting mainly of motor vehicles, lubricating oil, linseed oil, detergent, and reels of cable, which were destined for Durban, caught fire.
 The flames were extinguished while at East London, Cape Province.
 The damaged cargo was unloaded, and the ship continued on to Durban the following day.